 A structured experiment using ChatGPT and Codex in VS Code to generate a reproducible open-source Docling preprocessing pipeline with strict engineering constraints.

-From first ideas to a working MCP server for Astra DB CRUD tools
+From first ideas to a working MCP server for Astra DB CRUD tools with IBM Bob

 This blog post details the author's exploration of IBM Bob while building an MCP server for Astra DB.
 It emphasizes learning through experimentation in Code Mode, focusing on automation and iterative development.
 The author shares insights on prompt creation, workflow challenges, and the importance of documentation throughout the process, ultimately achieving a functional server setup.